 The Java compiler generates the “uses unsafe or unchecked operations” warning for code considered to be unsafe.
 However, as it is a warning, it can be ignored.

-Although Java is inherently a safe language, it does allow some operations that are inherently unsafe.
+Although Java is designed to be a safe language, it does allow some operations that are inherently unsafe.
 For example, one undocumented class, sun.misc.Unsafe, contains code that is recognized to be inherently unsafe but can be required for low-level programming.
 For instance, it allows the creation of an instance of a class without invoking its constructor code, initialization code, and various other JVM security checks.
 The allocateMemory() method in sun.misc.Unsafe also allows the creation of huge objects, larger than Integer.MAX_VALUE, that are invisible to the garbage collector and the JVM.

 Java 24 has deprecated most of sun.misc.Unsafe, although some implementations can still provide the calls.